xalgord/My-Methodologies/README.md

 *try login with admin admin and send login request  to burp

 *do an active scan

 if show SQL injection with parameter

 #POC

 copy request in txt

 and on sqlmap
 ```
 sqlmap -r sql.txt --force-ssl --level 5 --risk 3 --dbs -p parameter
 ```
-and you have a valid SQL INJ Smiling face with sunglassesSmiling face with sunglasses 😎😎
+and you have a valid SQL INJ 😎😎